Digital, physical, as a shadow still

 wood, mdf, acrylic paint, paper, watercolor on paper, plywood, salt, tinsel, hemp, string, latex, fired and unfired ceramic, dimensions variable, 2017

-Open plinths, hand-tied ropes, thin wood woven into single forms are spread throughout the space; the gallery is storehouse for works frozen midway through a process that needs no end.
-What is industry, if not a list of products, ever improving?
+Open plinths, hand-tied ropes, thin wood woven into single forms are spread throughout the space; the gallery is a storehouse for works frozen midway through a process that needs no end.
+What is industry, if not a list of products, ever-improving?
 What is a nature documentary, but a view of species’ current evolutionary stage?

 Digital, physical, as a shadow still was exhibited at Seilduken Galleri 2, 2017